Rotary Club of Fort Collins Seeking 2021 Grant Applications

 The Rotary Club of Fort Collins will award financial grants to deserving 501(c)(3) non-profit service organizations starting in March throughout Fort Collins.

-The financial grants will be awarded in specific categories quarterly with the first quarter being the category of arts and culture programs.
-The Community Grants Committee will choose innovative projects that work to address local needs and contain an active volunteer service opportunity for Rotary Club of Fort Collins (RCFC) members.
+The financial grants will be awarded in specific categories quarterly, with the first quarter being the category of arts and culture programs.
+The Community Grants Committee will choose innovative projects that address local needs and contain an active volunteer service opportunity for Rotary Club of Fort Collins (RCFC) members.

 Key dates regarding the grants are as follows: